niklasp/ink-docs/versioned_docs/version-v6/basics/contract-template.md

 # Contract Template

-On this page we'll go over how to create a basic contract and explain its elements.
+On this page we'll go over the elements of a basic contract.

 ## Creating a template